mstksg/inCode/copy/entries/advent-gol.md

-At least one pattern we can see clearly is that if you are at a point where each component is 4 or lower (so it doesn't run off the edge of our table), the sum of all the red dots (the forward neighbors) is $3^3-1$ = 26, just like how the sum of forward neighbors for interior points in 3D is $3^2-1$ = 8, and for 2D is $3^1-1$ = 2.
+At least one pattern we can see clearly is that if you are at a point where each component is 4 or lower (so it doesn't run off the edge of our table), the sum of all its neighbors' red dots (the forward neighbors) is $3^3-1$ = 26, just like how the sum of forward neighbors for interior points in 3D is $3^2-1$ = 8, and for 2D is $3^1-1$ = 2.

-Another very important pattern is that "is a neighbor" seems to be reversible: the set of all *forward* neighbors of a point is the same as all *reverse* neighbors of a point --- the only difference is the multiplicities!
+Another very important pattern is that "is a neighbor" seems to be reversible: the set of all *forward* neighbors of a point is the same as all *reverse* neighbors of a point --- the only difference is the multiplicities.
 That is, wherever you see a red dot, you will also always see a blue dot.
 No single-dot squares.